-- Describe the role of each team member in the analysis process, and summarize the team's experience with the approaches proposed. - Discuss potential problems, alternative strategies, and benchmarks for success anticipated to achieve the aims. - If the project is in the early stages of development, describe any strategy to establish feasibility and address the management of any high-risk aspects of the proposed work. - Explain how relevant variables are factored into research designs and analyses. - Data management: Describe the institutional computing resources available for this study, the type of database that will be used (if applicable), and how the data will be managed.
+- Describe the overall strategy, methodology, and analyses to be used to accomplish the specific aims of the project.
+Describe the experimental design and methods proposed and how they will achieve robust and unbiased results.
+Include how the data will be collected, analyzed, and interpreted, as well as the data archiving plan (see Data Archiving Plan under Appendices). - Describe the role of each team member in the analysis process, and summarize the team's experience with the approaches proposed. - Discuss potential problems, alternative strategies, and benchmarks for success anticipated to achieve the aims. - Data management: Describe the institutional computing resources available for this study, the type of database that will be used (if applicable), and how the data will be managed.
 Highlight the team's experience with management of data sets (especially those similar to the proposed project).
-Also describe strategies for data sustainability beyond the proposed funded work. - Preliminary Data/Results: For new lines of research, include preliminary results, if available.
+Also describe strategies for data sustainability beyond the proposed funded work.

+Preliminary Data/Results: For new lines of research, include preliminary results, if available.
 Discuss the PI's preliminary studies, data, and or experience pertinent to this application.

-Preliminary data can be an essential part of a research grant application, and help to establish the likelihood of success of the proposed project.
-New Investigators should include preliminary data. - 3.
-Potential Impact
+3. Potential Impact